 In general, in choosing the best disc golf putter, the disc you choose should feel good in your hands so that you will feel comfortable throwing it.

 They say that disc golf putting is one of the most important skills to learn when playing the game and I certainly agree.
-The fact that you are putting in every home unless you make a long shot earlier than expected.
-But before going deep into the topic, let us learn some facts about disc golf putter that I want you to know.
+The fact that you are putting on every hole unless you make a long shot earlier than expected.
+But before going deep into the topic, let us learn some facts about disc golf putters that I want you to know.
 Check the list below.

 - Since putters are made for short distances, they are more stable and straight and do not need a lot of power from the player to achieve the maximum distance.
 Good form determines the throw’s performance more than any other factor more so than driving with other discs..

 - In general, all putters fly the same under 7 meters.
-Some may flip or some will resist headwinds better but under the 7-meter distance, they are flying the same ways regardless of types and brands.
+Some may flip or some will resist headwinds better but under the 7-meter distance, they are flying the same ways regardless of types and brands or molds.